🕒 Updated October 16, 2025

 Frequently asked questions about remarketing

-- Retargeting: mainly targets anonymous visitors via display/social (often ex-cookies).
+- Retargeting: primarily re-engages anonymous visitors via display/social channels, often historically cookie-based.

-- Remarketing: encompasses all re-engagement channels (email/SMS, Web Push, Customer Match, etc.) and relies more on first-party data.
+- Remarketing: covers all re-engagement channels, including email/SMS, Web Push, Customer Match, and more, relying more heavily on first-party data.

-- Create messages by segment and map frequency.
+- Create segment-specific messages and cap the frequency.

 - Track CTR / Conv. / CPA and iterate weekly.